How to remove Crisis malware

-The Crisis malware sends a ping back the command-and-control server every five minutes, awaiting instructions.
-Once instructed, OS X Crisis can take over a Mac, record data and send that back to the server, with the information being sold onto cyber criminals and those who can commit identity theft.
+The Crisis malware sends a pingback to the command-and-control server every five minutes, awaiting instructions.
+Once instructed, OS X Crisis can take over a Mac, record data, and send that back to the server, with the information being sold to cybercriminals and those who can commit identity theft.

 It is definitely one to watch out for and avoid.
 If you are infected, then this article will tell you how to remove OS X Crisis and restore your Mac to working order.

 A trojan - also known as a trojan horse, or trojan malware - is a type of malicious software that can take over a computer.
 They are designed to take over Mac, PC, and Linux devices, and some newer versions are even capable of overriding the operating systems on Android and iOS devices.

 When it was discovered, it was noted that OS X Crisis was only capable of running on OSX versions 10.6 and 10.7 – Snow Leopard and Lion.
 It is unknown if newer versions of this trojan are capable of running on more modern Mac operating systems.

 Analysis of this virus has found that once it is downloaded, it deploys 14 files if a Mac user doesn't give it Admin permissions.
 It will deploy 17 files if someone is tricked - using social engineering and other manipulative techniques - into giving the trojan admin permissions.

 Further analysis of the Crisis virus shows that it creates the following directories and files throughout your Mac: